 Exclusively For Silk – Shopping in Chennai: For silk, the main centres are Srinivasa Silk, Nalli and Kumaran at T. Nagar and B.M Silks in Mylapore.
-T. Nagar has out lets of all the major textile mills in India.
+T. Nagar has outlets of all the major textile mills in India.
 The state emporiums are located along Anna Salai.
-The gems and jewellery shops are on Mount Road.
-The Burma Bazaar is famous for all kind of electronic gadgets even textile, ready-made garments and perfumes.
+The gems and jewelry shops are on Mount Road.
+The Burma Bazaar is famous for all kinds of electronic gadgets even textile, ready-made garments, and perfumes.
 The Traditional Crafts of Chennai

 Cottage industries exposition